immersive-web/webxr-ar-module/explainer.md

 The UA maintains a VR compositor behind the scenes that is always active during an exclusive session.
 It runs a tight rendering loop, presenting the imagery defined by the session's layers to the VR device at as close to the device's native framerate as possible.
 Potentially future spec iterations could enable video layers that would automatically be synchronized to the compositor, but images from a canvas layer are not updated automatically.
 Once rendering is complete [`VRCanvasLayer.commit`](https://w3c.github.io/webvr/#dom-vrcanvaslayer-commit) must be called to send the current contents of the canvas backbuffer to the VR compositor.
 The compositor will continue presenting that content to the user, reprojected, each frame until a new one is provided via `commit`.

-`VRCanvasLayer.commit` returns a Promise, which resolves when the VR compositor is ready draw a new frame.
+`VRCanvasLayer.commit` returns a promise, which resolves when the VR compositor is ready draw a new frame.
 This enables it to act as an analog for requestAnimationFrame which runs at the device's refresh rate.
 If the layer's source is not dirty when `commit()` is called no new imagery is sent to the compositor but a valid promise is still returned.
 If `commit()` is called on a canvas layer multiple times in the course of a single frame only the image from the first commit is used, and the subsequent ones are discarded but a valid promise is still returned.

+Calling `commit()` on a layer attached to an exclusive session has the same effect on the canvas as normal composition within the page.
+If the WebGL context was created with `preserveDrawingBuffer: false` the canvas contents will be discarded.
+When used with a non-exclusive session `commit()` doesn't alter the source canvas contents, but the promise for the next frame is still returned.
+Frame promises returned by a non-exclusive session resolve at the same rate as `window.requestAnimationFrame` callbacks.

 ```js
 // The Frame of Reference indicates what the matrices and coordinates the